 Cantineras y Cantineros

-So after we had finished our dinner and by the time I realized who’s behind the crazy colorful awesomeness it was already too late.
+So after we had finished our dinner and by the time I realized who’s behind the crazy colorful awesomeness, it was already too late.
 I had completely and irrevocably fallen in love with Cantina Popular.
-And in all honesty it was probably a sure bet from the beginning.
-Because the hosts of this new spot are Maria Endrich and Alvaro Piña Otey, the dream team that are also behind Bistro Carmangole, my (as of last week) second favorite restaurant in Hamburg!
+And in all honesty, it was probably a sure bet from the beginning.
+Because the hosts of this new spot are Maria Endrich and Alvaro Piña Otey, the dream team that is also behind Bistro Carmangole, my (as of last week) second favorite restaurant in Hamburg!

 Oh, one more thing, and this is no joke: Ladies, don’t leave the place without checking out the toilets!

 Address: Schulterblatt 16, 20357 Hamburg

 Pictures: Seren Dal